 Conclusion

 In the ever-shifting cybersecurity arena, spotting a possible computer hack early can differentiate between a minor headache and a full-blown crisis.
-You gotta watch for things like unexplained slowdowns, odd network activities, strange browser hiccups, account and password quirks, and alerts from your file system.
+You have to watch for unexplained slowdowns, odd network activities, strange browser hiccups, account and password quirks, and alerts from your file system.
 You’ll be catching those digital intruders before they wreak havoc.

 Take a closer peek at what your computer’s up to.
 If it’s lagging for no reason, programs are opening or shutting down on their own, or your CPU is working overtime, you might have malware.
 Look out for weird network stuff like unknown connections or funky changes to your router’s settings.
-Browsers acting up with altered homepages or new toolbars popping up out of nowhere?
+Are browsers acting up with altered homepages, or new toolbars popping up out of nowhere?
 Time to perk up and pay attention.
-Same goes if you’re having trouble getting into your accounts or passwords seem off.
+The same goes if you’re having trouble getting into your accounts or passwords seem off.

 When it comes to logging in, don’t sleep on security.
 Failed logins, sudden password breakdowns, or random password reset emails shouting “red flag” shouldn’t be ignored.
 Keeping an eye on your files, making sure nothing’s gone missing or changed without notice, is another smart move to protect your stuff.